magento/devdocs/guides/v1.0/m2devgde/behavior/xlate.md

 Apart from .csv file containing the language pack itself, the directory encompasses `composer.json` file, which allows the system composer to recognize a pack, and `language.xml` file, where you have to declare a language pack.

-<h3 id="m2devgde-xlate-inheritance">Declaring a Pack and Configuring Language Inheritance</h3>
+<h3 id="m2devgde-xlate-inheritance">Declaring a package and configuring language inheritance</h3>

 When declaring a language pack in `language.xml` configuration file, you will need also to specify the sequence of the language inheritance for this pack.